First attempts to present a diurnal (daily), or "journal", including nocturnal activities

 "In 1901, H.G.
 Wells looked to the century ahead and predicted suburbia, flying machines, American superpower status, and moving sidewalks, but he had a few misses, too."

-I will include more about this article in my next journal entry; when H.G.
-Wells made predictions about new ways to live in city-suburb complexes.
+I will include more about this article in my next journal entry.

 Index of journal, or log-blog entries, regarding the Word Info site activities.